szymonbartanowicz/microshell/README.md

 # microshell

-## My imitation of shell with implemetation of some bash commands
+## My imitation of shell with implemetation of some bash commands.

 ### Compile code
 ```